TryMala/TryMala/content/english/terms-conditions.md

 4.23.2 Within the Mala Card section of the App.

-## 5. Buy Now Pay Later
+#### 5. B2B Buy now Pay Later

-5.1 By selecting our BNPL payment option at the checkout page, you authorize us to charge the eligible card you added and provided to us at checkout (or which you later provide to us) over time for the number of Installments that you have added at checkout.
+5.1 By selecting our B2B BNPL payment option at the checkout page, you authorize us to charge the eligible card you added and provided to us at checkout (or which you later provide to us) over time for the number of Installments that you have added at checkout.

 5.2 The payment date, and amount of each Installment we will charge, will be shown on the Website before you complete your purchase.